 Topic Authority and Relevancy

-So what is topic authority or topic relevancy and why should you even care?
+So what is topical authority or topic relevancy and why should you even care?

 All things being equal, if it comes down to you and another site, the algorithm will lean to the site with topical authority.

-For example, this site is about network marketing.
+For example, this site is about network marketing and personal development.